hpurmann/hpurmann.github.io/_drafts/sealed-secrets.md

 One of those options is [Vault by HashiCorp](https://www.vaultproject.io/).
 It is probably the most popular one.
 Vault stores secrets in a tree-like structure, allowing fine-grained policy definitions.
-It supports authentication over GitHub and there are [plugins for Jenkins](https://github.com/jenkinsci/hashicorp-vault-plugin) availabe so that Jobs can retrieve secrets.
+It supports authentication over GitHub and there are [plugins for Jenkins](https://github.com/jenkinsci/hashicorp-vault-plugin) available so that Jobs can retrieve secrets.

 ## kubernetes-vault